JDeasley/Measuring_SWENG/README.md

 Before starting the database for the first time, you will need to make a `data` folder in the main directory, i.e. the same directory as the `docker-compose.yml` file.

 Then we can use `docker-compose up` to start the database and then `flask run` to start the app.

+The app will now be accessible through `localhost:5000` on your web browser.